1977 Egyptian bread riots: Lead up to riots

 The origins of the riots lay in the people's dissatisfaction with Anwar Sadat's government and Sadat's will to conform to start economic relations with the West.
-The legacies of Nasser's "moral economy" were still very present in Egypt after his death.
+The legacies of Gamal Abdel Nasser's "moral economy" were still very present in Egypt after his death.
 Sadat followed his footsteps and tried to implement the same ideas but did not succeed.

-To reduce the burden of the $9000 million worth debt, Anwar Sadat pursued Infitah (openness) policies, which had- since he took power in 1970- sought to liberalise the economy and privileging the bourgeois class, which supported the government.
+To reduce the burden of the $9000 million worth debt, Anwar Sadat pursued Infitah (openness) policies, which had--since he took power in 1970--sought to liberalise the economy and privileging the bourgeois class, which supported the government.
 The two successive wars of 1967 and 1973 severely impacted the debt to the point that, until 1975, over 50% of Egypt's GDP went to the military.
 In 1976, Sadat sought loans from the World Bank.
 However, the problem was that in order for the country to receive loans, it had to conform to international standards and market prices.
 The country's debt at the eve of the agreements with the IMF in 1977 amounted for the 42% of the total GDP.
 Furthermore, in the second half of the 1970s Egypt's agricultural stagnation led the country's food consumption to depend for the 40% on foreign imports, of which 78% was wheat.
 The fault for the poor harvests was attributed to Nasserian agrarian reforms, which brought restrictions on landownership, low crop prices and rent controls in favour of fair land distribution.